alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 The unit of evaluation is the specific observed item being classified.

-Do not evaluate an entire person, community, model, or field when only one item is being reviewed.
+Do not evaluate an entire person, community, model, institution, or field when only one item is being reviewed.

 Evaluate the item.